nickonbabaei/nickonbabaei/README.md

 Software Engineer
 -----------------

-From transitioning a background in the restaurant and retail industry to finishing the SEI Immersive program, I'm excited to achieve my full potential by pursuing a career as a junior developer.
-With strong communication and leadership skills, I aim to not only build a successful career, but also create a supportive network and foundation for myself and my community.
-My ability to maintain a level-headed mindset under stress sets me apart and positions me for success in the fast-paced tech industry.
+I am a recent graduate with a degree in Mathematics and a passion for software engineering.
+I have developed a strong foundation in full-stack development and am eager to apply my skills in a challenging and dynamic environment.
+I am confident in my ability to contribute to a team and have a proven track record of delivering high-quality results.

 * 🌍  I'm based in Halifax, NS, Canada
 * ✉️  You can contact me at [babaein1@gmail.com](mailto:babaein1@gmail.com)